cchurch/api-docs/source/includes/_api_authentication.md

 Authorize is the final step of the Login process, by using the token from the first step (Authenticate) and - if TFA scheme is used - the TFA code delivered to the user by e-mail or SMS.
 A Successful Authorize call returns an authorized user object, and sets the 'auth_key' cookie.
 For all subsequent API calls, either the cookie can be sent or the value of the cookie can be sent as the 'A' parameter.
+When TFA scheme is used, this call will also set `tfa_key` cookie.
+See **Authorized devices** section for more detail on this cookie.

 The host url for API calls can originally be done against "https://login.eagleeyenetworks.com", but after authorization is returned the API should then use the **branded subdomain** as returned from authorization.
 As such the branded host url will become "https://[active_brand_subdomain].eagleeyenetworks.com" where the **active_brand_subdomain** field is returned in the authorization response.